-3[These materials are awaiting ARRB review.]

-letter of July 18, 1997, you responded that files for Frances Welsing and Jena McFarlen were no longer available since they were destroyed.
-You stated that the Welsing file was destroyed on February 8, 1975, and that there was no record of when the McFarlen file was destroyed.
-We anticipate that no further work need be done on this portion of the request.

-In your response of July 18, 1997, you also delivered the Armando Diaz-Matos File and the Brady Hugh Fonden file which you had also referred to the Air Force file and records relating to Armando Diaz-Matos.
-You also stated that you had referred some material to the FBI for its review.
-With regard to Julio Cesar Acosta Negron and Julio Flores Medina, you stated that these individuals were not of record in the Intelligence Division of the Secret Service.
-The Board designated these as assassination records and will consider the issue of the Air Force's requested postponements on the Fonden file at its next meeting.

-With regard to the PRS check-up activities of Abraham Bolden, your search yielded nothing more than the monthly activity report that we attached to our original request letter.
+3[These materials are awaiting ARRB review.] than the monthly activity report that we attached to our original request letter.
 Further, you reported that you were unable to identify any notes or reports that related to a meeting thought to have occurred on November 1, 1963.
 We will pursue this issue further through request SS-9.

-16. SS-16 (Classified Log Books)

-In this request, we sought a full explanation of the "classified log book" from which the attached photocopies (included in your letter of January 31, 1997) were made.
+16. SS-16 (Classified Log Books) In this request, we sought a full explanation of the "classified log book" from which the attached photocopies (included in your letter of January 31, 1997) were made.
 We also sought access to the records described in the log book.
 You have made available to us copied excerpts of a log book recording classified material received by the Secret Service in the early 1960's, as well as some background information regarding this book.
 We appreciate your efforts in this regard.
 We now request that you make the log books covering the Kennedy and Johnson administrations available for our review.
 We will discuss this issue further with John Machado.

-17. SS-17 (Records on Cuban Activities)

-In this request, we sought all documents contained in file number CO-2-33,115.
+17. SS-17 (Records on Cuban Activities) In this request, we sought all documents contained in file number CO-2-33,115.
 This file was referenced in a letter from Robert Goff to G. Robert Blakey, on September 5, 1978.
 In this letter, Goff described this file as "a numerical prefix for approximately 157 separate files maintained on individuals involved in Cuban/anti-Cuban activities.
 Mr. Goff also referenced a "file log book" in his letter.
 In your July 9, 1997 letter, you provided the Review Board with abstracts on each of the 157 individuals, as well as what you refer to as "the log book entry cited in Robert Goff's letter of September 5, 1978."
-It is our understanding that the Secret Service still maintains raw files on each of these individuals.
-We are still n the process of reviewing these abstracts to determine which additional files we will request.

-[to be supplied in final]

-We also request access to the actual logbook from which you obtained the "entry" excerpt you forwarded with your July 9, 1997 letter.

-18. SS-18 (Records on Organized Crime)

-We made this request on September 4, 1997.
+We would like to inspect the actual files for the following individuals: [to be supplied in final] We also request access to the actual logbook from which you obtained the "entry" excerpt you forwarded with your July 9, 1997 letter.
+18. SS-18 (Records on Organized Crime) We made this request on September 4, 1997.
 We have not yet received a response to this request.

-19. SS-19 (Anti-Castro Activities, Protection Matters, and the Communist Party)

-We made this request on September 19, 1997.
+19. SS-19 (Anti-Castro Activities, Protection Matters, and the Communist Party) We made this request on September 19, 1997.
 We have not yet received a response to this request.

-20. SS-20 (NPIC Analysis of Zapruder Film for the Secret Service)

-We made this request on September 22, 1997.
+20. SS-20 (NPIC Analysis of Zapruder Film for the Secret Service) We made this request on September 22, 1997.
 We have not yet received a response to this request.

 Please let us know if any of the statements above are incorrect or should be updated.
 We appreciate your assistance in these matters.

 Sincerely,

 T. Jeremy Gunn Executive Director

 cc: John Machado

 Compliance issue: